September 29, 2020 6 min read 0 Comments

-Aloe is one of the best household products anyone can use to treat their acne scars as it helps them to heal faster by strengthening their collagen structure.
-It can alsospeed up the healing process and reduce acne scar formation.
-This is one possible way of getting rid of your acne scars but works better for hyperpigmentation instead of rolling or ice pick scars.
+Aloe is one of the best household products anyone can use to treat their acne as it is antibacterial and antiinflammatory.
+It can alsospeed up the healing process of wounds and reduce acne scar formation.
+It can get rid of the red marks left over from acne and works better for hyperpigmentation rather than pitted acne scars.

-Research has found that glycolic acid has antibacterial and antioxidant activity, which can also help improve your skin’s appearance when you have acne.
+Research has found that glycolic acid has antibacterial and antioxidant activity, which can also help treat acne.
 Glycolic acid can also thicken skin by stimulating collagen growth.

 This type of acid is mostly found in chemical peels and can be used in daily skin care products without causing much irritation with the right PH and concentration.
 This ingredient is also included in theBANISH Pumpkin Enzyme Masque.

-Acne can be really a frustrating or bothersome skin condition to treat, but don’t lose hope as there are some home remedies that may work for your skin.
+Acne can be really a frustrating and long lasting skin condition to treat, but don’t lose hope as there are many acne treatments that may work for your skin.
 You are still beautiful with or without acne.